DevilXD/aRez/docs/source/tipsntricks.rst

     print(player.ranked_best.rank.name)

-In this example, we expand the player to print out their rank - normally though, the `PartialPlayer` object returned can be used to further query information about a particular player, like their matches history, their status and live match they're currently in, or champion stats and loadouts they have, etc.
+In this example, we expand the player to print out their rank - normally though, the `PartialPlayer <arez.PartialPlayer>` object returned can be used to further query information about a particular player, like their matches history, their status and live match they're currently in, or champion stats and loadouts they have, etc.